Alfaz Ahmed: Early career

 Alfaz started his football career in 1985 in the Youth Football League.
 In 1987, He wore the Orient Sporting jersey in the Pioneer League.
 He played for Lalbagh Sporting in the Second Division during the 1988–89 season.
 Alfaz first played in the First Division, with Rahmatganj MFS during the 1991–92 season.
-His performances for Rahmatganj, gave him a chance to represent Dhanmondi giants, Abahani Limited Dhaka, as a guest player during the 1994 Charms Cup in India.
+His performances for Rahmatganj, gave him a chance to represent Dhanmondi giants, Dhaka Abahani, as a guest player during the 1994 Charms Cup in India.
 At the time, however, there was no shortage of star players at Abahani and so, Alfaz spent most games on the bench.

 After being on the fringes at Abahani during his short stay, he moved to mid-table side Arambagh KS in 1994.
 It was at Arambagh where Alfaz regained his old form and after an impressive season at the club, in 1995, he was called up to the Bangladesh national team for the first time.
 The following season, he joined Abahani's arch-rivals Mohammedan SC, and thus became one of the most lethal forwards in Bangladesh.

-Mohammedan SC
+Mohammedan

-In 1995, after joining Mohammedan, Alfaz became one of the best players in the country during the late 90s.
-Although, he started his career as an attacking midfielder, in 1996 Mohammedan coach at the time Kang Man-young used him as a striker.
+In 1995, Alfaz joined Mohammedan SC.
+He helped Mohammedan win the Federation Cup in his debut season as Mohammedan defeated his former club Dhaka Abahani in the final.
+In the following season, Alfaz, who he started his career as an attacking midfielder, was transitioned to a striker by coach, Kang Man-young.
 Alfaz went on to score in the first two matches in his new position, against Bangladesh Boys Club and Victoria SC, and thus he started playing regularly in that position.
-He also helped Mohammedan SC win the 1995 Federation Cup as they defeated his former club Abahani Limited Dhaka in the final.

-However, during his first season at the club, he failed to win the Premier Division title.
-Nonetheless, the next season saw Alfaz guide Mohammedan to the league title and also help the club reach the second round of the 1996 Asian Cup Winners Cup.
-In August 1996, Alfaz was named "AFC player of the month" for scoring four goals including a hat-trick in an 8–1 victory over Laotian club Electricity of Lao.
-During first his spell at the club, Alfaz became the league's second highest scorer twice, with 12 goals in both 1997 and 1999, in addition to that, in 1996, he became the third highest scorer in the league with 10 goals.
+The year also saw Alfaz guide Mohammedan to the 1996 Premier Division League title and help the club reach the second round of the 1996 Asian Cup Winners Cup.
+He was named "AFC Player of the Month" after scoring four goals, including a hat-trick, in an 8–1 victory over the Laotian club Electricity of Lao on 26 August 1996.
+During first his spell at the club, Alfaz became the league's second highest scorer twice, with 12 and 10 goals in 1997 and 1999, respectively, the latter as club captain and league champion.
+In addition to that, in 1996, he became the third highest scorer in the league with 10 goals.